dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 If you declare a field to be `string` then it has to be a string, if no value is specified the "empty" value will be used (in this case an empty string).

-While a string _value_ cannot be `Nil` a _pointer_ to a string value can be `Nil`.
+While a string _value_ cannot be `Nil`, a _pointer_ to a string value can be `Nil`.
 This is because the default value of a pointer value is `Nil`.

-Unlike PHP there are various different types of `Nil` as they differ based on the type they are the empty value for: `Nil` for a pointer cannot be compared with `Nil` for a `map` for example.
+There are various different types of `Nil` as they differ based on the type they are the empty value for: `Nil` for a pointer cannot be compared with `Nil` for a `map` for example.

 ```php
 <?php